Trending Hashtags For Events & Event Planners

 When looking at what GDPR is about and what it has to offer it seems like a raw deal for all internet businesses except the major players.
 Whether its complete oversight and ignorance or done on purpose to protect the oligarchy that is the modern internet I do not know but regardless of the motivations the effects will remain the same.

 The parties involved

-GDPR has been in the works for some time but its recent deploy is somewhat reactionary to the outcry of data manipulation which made headlines recently when Facebook & the Cambridge Analytica scandal was publicised.
+GDPR has been in the works for some time, but its recent deploy is somewhat reactionary to the outcry of data manipulation which made headlines recently when Facebook and the Cambridge Analytica scandal was publicised.

 The legislation is a response to what many call “surveillance capitalism,” a business model is driven in large part (but not entirely) by the rise of digital marketing.
 Which is of course how I earn my salary and why I'm quite vested in the way legislation could affect my livelihood, so assume my bias on the next few points.

 Corporations and governments are collecting too much data about consumers and citizens, often without our express consent and it's merely assumed or and as consumers, we don't think very little of the trade-off.
 Users privacy and our “right to be left alone” are in peril.

 So to understand why this is an unhealthy relationship and why regulation will only push you deeper down the rabbit hole you need to understand the parties at play, how they benefit and their role in the current ecosystem.

 It's not entirely the fault of a business, they've suckered us in droves, and we fell for it.
 Internet users are free to browse and explore the internet how they see fit, but they elect to use services like Google and Facebook because it's easy to use, its the social norm and of course its free.
 The trade-off for free services will naturally come in other forms of monetization.